Why successful companies have IT leadership on their board

-But downtime is not the only risk a board without IT presence will fail to address.
-Cyber-security, reputational damage, data loss, data theft and many other critical issues will go neglected without the correct emphasis from IT.
+But downtime is not the only risk a board without an IT presence will fail to address.
+Cyber-security, reputational damage, data loss and other critical issues will go neglected without the correct emphasis from IT.

-When IT has their place on the board, the correct emphasis is placed on IT risks since there’s an inherent understanding of their importance.
-Pressing issues can be correctly raised, evaluated and solved by top-down management and thus downtime, disruption and the associated costs can all be reduced.
+When IT has its place on the board, the correct emphasis is placed on IT risks since there’s an inherent understanding of their importance.
+Pressing issues can be correctly raised, evaluated and solved by top-down management, reducing downtime, disruption and the associated costs.

 6. Broadened horizons

 If you look at a CIO’s job description, you’ll see requirements like: